 Most of the ways we induce you are medication.
 All medications come with risks of adverse reactions etc.

 In order to limit these risks you will be monitored more frequently (often continuously — meaning the baby needs to be on the monitor all the time).
 You’ll have more frequent vital signs and assessments by your providers.

 How do they usually start an induction of labor?

 This includes things like:

 - Foley bulb (literally stretches your cervix open)

-- Breaking your water (may cause contractions)
+- Breaking your water (called artificial rupture of membranes — this may cause contractions)